Lechmere

 Lechmere (Note: /ˈliːtʃmɪər/, LEECH-meer) was an American retail store chain founded in 1913 by Abraham Cohen.
 The name was inspired by the Lechmere Square part of Cambridge, Massachusetts where the first store was located.
 It originated as a harness shop, and evolved to include tires, electronics, and general merchandise.
-Most stores were located in New England, although there were some locations in Alabama, Georgia, New York, and North Carolina.
+Most stores were located in New England, although there were some locations in Alabama, Georgia, New York, North Carolina, and South Carolina.
 Lechmere was shuttered with the bankruptcy and liquidation of parent company Montgomery Ward in 1997.

 History

 The origins of the chain date to 1913, when Russian immigrant and founder Abraham Cohen purchased a harness shop in Cambridge, Massachusetts.
 Cohen subsequently renamed it Lechmere Harness Shop for the district of Cambridge it was located in, Lechmere.
 As the automobile rose in popularity over the next decade, the store began selling tires and was renamed Lechmere Vulcanizing Company.
 When his children—sons Maurice, Philip, and Norman and daughter Nan—entered the business after World War II, it added sales of consumer appliances.
 In 1948, the company was renamed Lechmere Tire & Sales Company, and was incorporated.
 Household goods, televisions, and other goods were added to the merchandising mix in the 1950s, as were luggage, sporting goods, toys, and lawn and garden accessories.